-This interview is not of an association leader, but instead I wanted to chat with John Bobosh, Technology Coordinator at IQ Solutions, about the our topic of leadership and staff development because I know that at IQ Solutions, a web strategy firm focused on healthcare, they pay close attention to this topic.
-I’m happy that John was willing to share some of his thoughts on this with us.
+At IQ Solutions, a web strategy firm focused on healthcare, they pay close attention to leadership and staff development, and their technology coordinator, John Bobosh, was willing to share some of his thoughts on this with us.

 How are you customizing leadership development internally?